RodrigoScola/vscode-text-objects/README.md

 ## Roadmap

+-    add rest of inner and outers? (arrays, objects...)
+-    vim integration with delete and change - DONE
 -    check if inner parameter and/or calls would be better being outer : all parameters or call arguments inner : the first parameter or call argument
--    add methods to language queries
+-    add methods to language queries and add them on functions
 -    do the else on if statements
--    do backward functions
 -    finalize gotos
+-    add keybinds and vim integration on gotos
 -    do backward gotos
+-    do backward selection
 -    finalize keybinds
 -    add more configs?
 -    finish the languages support
--    vim integration with delete and change
--    add rest of inner and outers? (arrays, objects...)
 -    rhs is not for assignign, but reassigning

 # VIM Integration